rehierl/node-tree-outliner/3-5-0-design-6.md

 **CLARIFICATION**
 Any parent section may contain multiple independent subsections.
-That is, the subsections of a parent section do not necessarily have to share any content nodes.
+That is, the subsections of a parent section do not necessarily share any content nodes.

 That is, because it is possible that the parent container of a presequent subsection is exited before a subsequent subsection is entered (e.g. a type-1 sectioning node that is presequent to a type-1, or a type-2 sectioning node).

 Note that all of these independent and intermediate subsections will be ignored by the following considerations.
-That is, because the focus here is on multiple sections that are related with each other.
+That is, because the focus is on multiple sections that are related with each other.

 **CLARIFICATION**
 At any given point in time, during the traversal of the node tree, there always